-In today’s data-driven world, database systems are the backbone of virtually every digital application.
+In today’s data-driven world, database systems are the backbone of almost every digital application and service.
 From managing customer information in e-commerce platforms to storing medical records in healthcare systems, databases play a critical role in organizing, storing, and retrieving data efficiently.
 Whether you're a budding developer, a business owner, or simply curious about how data is managed, understanding the basics of database systems is essential.

 In this blog post, we’ll break down the fundamentals of database systems, explore their types, and discuss why they are crucial in modern technology.
 Let’s dive in!